shameer/Culturia/doc/opencog-overview.md

 - *Artificial Scientist Test*: write and publish original science papers, based on ideas conceived by the AI due to its own reading of the literature

-[FIXME: why this paragraph is here?
-It's key aspect of intelligence but...]

-Another important aspect of intelligence is *adaptiveness*: the capability of a system to adapt to its environment [recognize similar problems and apply previous structure and algorithm] effectively.

 [There is also an argument about “ressources” and “limited ressources”.
 I'll paraphrase  Alan Kay argument “To build the software of the future use the ressources of the future” [https://www.youtube.com/watch?v=gTAghAJcO1o](The Future doesn't have to be incremental)]

+## What's the secret sauce

+*Secret sauce*: Making diverse AI algorithms with diverse background theories work together in a *synergetic* and *cooperative* way.

+*white boxes* instead of *black boxes*.

+Another important aspect of intelligence is *adaptiveness*: the capability of a system to adapt to its environment [recognize similar problems and apply previous structure and algorithm] effectively.

+A key principle is: the use of multiple cognitive processes associated with multiple types of memory to enable an intelligent agent to execute the procedures that it believes have the best probability of working toward its goals in its current context.

+There is no particular new algorithm or architecture principle.

+- *synergy*: the interaction of elements that when combined produce a total effect that is greater than the sum of the individual elements, contributions, etc.

-### Key Claims
+## Key Claims

 This is a list of claims that the reader must accept to validate that OpenCog approach to AGI is a viable one.